DineshShazam/SDK-Chat/plan.md

     - get the id of other user and call the other user
     - create a new vid element for the user and telecast their stream

++ step-3
+    - implementing chat box
+        @desc = get the chat value from input using jquery